JodieKitten/JodieKitten/README.md

  - Aura:

     A top down RPG using Unreal Engine's Gameplay Ability System, working with attributes, ability systems and gameplay tags.
-This is a very involved course with lots to learn, but I have enjoyed every lecture and hurdle I have encounterd!
+This is a very involved course with lots to learn, but I have enjoyed every lecture and hurdle I have encountered!

+ - Run Sprite, Run!:

+    I decided to recreate my Platformer game, using C++ and writing all my own code, based on my logic from my Unreal Engine Blueprints.
+I'm very excited to be working on my very own C++ project and see exactly what I am capable of!

 <p align="center">
   <a href="https://skillicons.dev">